London Congestion Charge exempt cars: do electric cars pay to enter the CCZ?

 You only have to pay the charge once a day.
 That means you can drive in and out of the Congestion Charge Zone (CCZ) many times on the same day without facing further penalties.
 You pay the charge online, on Transport for London's website.

 You can also pay the charge in advance, or wait until the next day to pay.
 However, doing the latter adds £3.50 to the total, bringing it to £18.50.
-And if you don’t pay by midnight the following day, you'll get a Penalty Charge Notice (PCN) for £160.
-If you pay this within 14 days, it's reduced to £80.
+Fail to pay by midnight the following day, and you’ll be served with a Penalty Charge Notice (PCN).

 What are other UK cities doing?